viet34tqc/notebook/technical-terms.md

 - Encoding transforms data into another format using a scheme that is publicly available so that it can easily be reversed.
 - Encryption transforms data into another format in such a way that only specific individual(s) can reverse the transformation

+## Proxy server

+Is the server that redirects client requests to other servers

 ## Reverse proxy

 <https://www.youtube.com/watch?v=F2FmTdLtb_4>